Howling V: The Rebirth: Production

-An international co-production film between The United Kingdom and Hungary.
-The film was written by Clive Turner and Freddie Rowe.
-Turner had previously written The Original Nightmare and would go on to write and direct New Moon Rising.
+An international co-production film between the United Kingdom and Hungary, the film was written by Clive Turner and Freddie Rowe with the script written to de-emphasize effects sequences in favor of the whodunit story and Gothic European atmosphere.
+Turner had previously written Howling IV: The Original Nightmare and would go on to write and direct Howling: New Moon Rising.
 Cedric Sundstrom was originally asked to direct the film by Turner.
-He was unable to accept, as he was busy making a different film, but recommended his brother, Neal Sundstrom.
+He was unable to accept, as he was busy making a different film The Revenger, but recommended his brother, Neal Sundstrom.

-The film was shot in Hungary, its setting.
+The film was shot in Budapest.
+Hungary, its setting.
 Much of the crew was Hungarian, and the original cinematographer was fired after the first day of filming because he spoke virtually no English.
 Arledge Armenaki took over the role, despite only having a limited grasp of English himself at the time, but was able to communicate adequately well with Sundstrom, allowing filming to proceed.

 Release

 International Video Entertainment released the film direct to VHS in 1989 and released on DVD as a double feature with Howling VI: The Freaks in 2003 by Artisan Home Entertainment and in 2007 by Timeless Media Group.
 The film is now out of print and has not been re-released since.